Getting the Most Out of Organic Social Media Posts

 Let’s begin with social media 101.
 The way you present yourself matters.
 This time, people are allowed to judge a book by its cover, quite literally.
 You can’t expect your customers to explore your content (no matter how good) if your cover photo or profile pic, your choice of font and color palette, and even the language you choose are unattractive.
 These components on your social media platforms are frontline experiences, after all.

-So be consistent, first and foremost, and consider getting the advice of graphic designers with experience working with brands.
+So be consistent, first and foremost, and consider getting the advice of graphic designers or a social media agency with experience working with brands.

 Prioritizing shares over engagement